uditya001/iTantra/README.md

 ## Why iTantra?

-Disasters break communication at the exact moment people need it most — and they break it in a specific, predictable order.
+During a disaster — an earthquake, a flood, a cyclone — the network is usually one of the first things to fail.
+Cell towers get damaged or lose power, the internet goes down with them, and suddenly there's no way to make a call, send a text, or reach anyone outside the immediate area.
+This is exactly the moment people most need to communicate — to ask for help, to tell someone where they are, to know if their family is safe — and it's exactly when they can't.

-- **The towers fall first.** A cyclone, flood, or earthquake typically knocks out cell infrastructure within hours, and once it's down, calls, SMS, and mobile data all go with it — there's no network left to route any of them.
+- **Towers go down with the storm itself.** When Cyclone Fani hit Odisha in 2019, hundreds of cell towers were damaged, cutting off cellular and internet connectivity across cities including Puri, Khordha, and Bhubaneswar for days.
-- **Text was never going to fill the gap.** Even where a message could somehow get through, a meaningful share of the affected population can't read or write, and composing a coherent text message while panicked, injured, or in the dark isn't realistic for anyone.
+- **Even surviving networks can collapse under load.** When a disaster hits, huge numbers of people try to call or message at once, and cellular networks weren't built to handle that surge — calls drop and messages queue for hours.
-- **Voice is the one format everyone can use** — but it's also the heaviest.
-A few seconds of raw audio is several megabytes, and the only connection two stranded phones can form with each other post-disaster is a short-range, low-bitrate WiFi or Bluetooth link that was never built to carry that much data.
+- **Power failure finishes what the storm started.** Cell towers typically run on batteries with only a few hours of backup; once that runs out and the grid stays down, coverage disappears even in areas the disaster didn't directly damage.
-- **"Offline" isn't always offline.** Plenty of voice-assistant apps market themselves as offline-capable but still quietly rely on a cloud-hosted STT or TTS API for the actual speech processing — which collapses the instant the one thing that's actually gone is the internet connection itself.
+- **Text isn't a real fallback.** A meaningful share of the affected population can't read or write, and composing a message while panicked, injured, or in the dark isn't realistic even for those who can.

-iTantra starts from the opposite assumption: no cell network, no internet, no server anywhere in the loop — just two phones and whatever direct link they can form with each other.
-Every part of the speech pipeline, from recognition to synthesis, is built to run entirely on-device inside that constraint, in whichever of ten Indian languages the two people involved actually speak.
+The result is the same story after almost every major disaster: rescue teams and affected communities lose the ability to reach each other at the exact moment it matters most, sometimes for days at a stretch.